-On April 2, 1968, the Blessed Mother St. Mary appeared to thousands of people in Zeitoun, Egypt.
-The Holy Mother of God was visible for a total span of 3 years.
+On April 2, 1968, the Blessed Mother St. Mary appeared to thousands of people in Zeitoun, Egypt, and remained visible for a total of 3 years.
 Christians and non-Christians alike witnessed her apparition atop the domes of the quaint church in Zeitoun.
 Her brilliant image left an indelible etch on the hearts of all.
 No one present has been able to forget it, and these chosen eyewitnesses have passed on this remarkable event since.
 Years later, precious physical mementos of St Mary’s apparition have been the key to keeping the miracle alive.Support Our Cause Find out more

 The Zeitoun Memorial Foundation will replicate, to every detail, the actual church of St. Mary in Zeitoun, Egypt.
 The church replication will be a museum to house artifacts and writings of the greatest apparition of St. Mary in history.

-In the land of Egypt in Zeitoun, the Mother of our Lord Jesus Christ came to visit in April of 1968.
+In the land of Egypt in Zeitoun, the St. Mary appeared in April of 1968.
 Zeitoun, a suburb of Cairo, borders the area that was once a part of ancient Heliopolis, (in Egyptian known as ON, in Greek known as CITY OF THE SUN).
-At the intersection of Tumanbay Street, the main street, and Khalil Lane in Zeitoun, there is a rather small Coptic Orthodox Church of the Virgin.
-Khalil Lane is named after the Khalil Ibrahim family.

 It was on Tuesday night April 2, 1968, at 8:30pm when some workers at the garage across the street from the church were at the gate for the changing of shifts.
 There were also some women crossing the street.
 All of a sudden, there appeared an unusual movement up at the cross on the domes of the church.
-This movement attracted the attention of the women and two of the garage workers who were enjoying a cup of tea at the gate of the garage.
 The scene, appearing in the darkness, seemed to be of a young lady in white kneeling by the cross at the top of the dome.
-This scene, most unusual because the dome has a round smooth, very sloping surface, held the men and the women pedestrians as though they were nailed in their places.
 As they all pointed to the dome, one of the workers gave out a cry warning the person not to jump down.
 Since he could not see her face, he thought she was a girl trying to commit suicide.
 He spoke to the man next to him and everyone started to whisper.
 Then these whispers became warning shouts.
 The lady stood up.
 They all saw her dressed as if in a bright gown of light in a view similar to that associated with the Virgin Mary.
-One of the ladies gave out a very long “zagharuta” or cry of joy.
-They cried out,“Settena Mariam,” which means,“Our Lady Mary.”
-The woman began pleading for the Holy Lady’s blessings.
-Someone ran to get the priest and another, the rescue squad.
-Then the Lady vanished.
-One of the garage workers, who had pointed his bandaged right forefinger at Virgin Mary, had gone to have his finger surgically amputated, but when the bandages were removed, his doctor found and confirmed that his finger was completely healed.

 The Zeitoun Memorial Foundation was established by people, taking initiative to do their part in trying to preserve the memory of the apparition of St. Mary in Zeitoun, Egypt.

-His Holiness, the Thrice Blessed, Pope Shenouda III (reposed in the Lord) and several honorable bishops received this concept with great amazement and enthusiasm.
-His Holiness applauded this project saying that it is very important to preserve these histories, and noted that this plan is unique and unequaled in ambition, veneration, and magnitude.
+His Holiness, the Thrice Blessed, Pope Shenouda III (reposed in the Lord) and several honorable bishops received this concept with great enthusiasm.
+His Holiness applauded this project saying that it is very important to preserve these historical events, and noted that this plan is unique and unequalled in ambition, veneration, and magnitude.

-We have commissioned in Egypt an architectural firm to create “As-Built” drawings of the existing building and a professional photographer to capture the full interior and exterior design of the property: walls, columns, icons, banisters, arches, flooring, etc.
+We hope to design the museum to be a full-scale replica of the original church in Zeitoun.
+We have commissioned, in Egypt, an architectural firm to create “as-built” drawings of the existing church building in Zeitoun, and a professional photographer to capture the full interior and exterior design of the building: walls, columns, icons, banisters, arches, flooring, etc.

 These have been given to an architectural firm here in the United States to begin work on redrawing plans according to American Standards and New Jersey Codes.
-The memorial will also have an annex building to hold exhibitions and events for continuous propagation of the purpose of this project.
+The memorial will also have an annex building to hold exhibitions and events necessary for the continual propagation of this project.

 All artifacts pertaining to the Apparition are planned to be preserved by proper museum preservation techniques to ensure the life of the artifacts for generations to come.